nprapps/nprapps.github.com/_posts/2015-05-18-locator-maps.markdown

     topojson -o data/nepal-topo.json --id-property NAME -p featurecla,city=name,country=NAME -- data/nepal-geo.json data/nepal-cities.json data/nepal-neighbors.json data/nepal-rivers.json data/nepal-lakes.json data/nepal-roads.json data/nepal-quakes.csv

 _(Why two separate calls for city data?
-The Natural Earth shapefile for populated places have a column called ```scalerank```, which ranks cities by importance or size.
+The Natural Earth shapefile for populated places has a column called ```scalerank```, which ranks cities by importance or size.
 Since our example was a map of Nepal, I wanted to show a range of cities inside Nepal, but only major cities outside.)_

 ## Mapturner